dmtaylor/costanza/README.md

 You can use example.env as a skeleton.

 ## TODO
-- Figure out a good way to print chained rolls that shows intermediate results
+- Add command to dynamically add & remove people from the insomniac list during runtime
 - Add rolling types for other popular systems (Savage Worlds?)
     - Dark Heresy/FF 40k
+- Figure out a good way to print chained rolls that shows intermediate results
 - Curate the quote list a bit more
 - Add more interesting responses to bad rolls